Michael A. Gray, LCSW, MFA

 Would you see two people who know each other?

-Why is therapy so expensive?
+Why is therapy expensive?

 How do therapists cope with hearing about everyone’s problems, and especially listening to really bad things?